SamMarkowitz/test/file.md

   + **base:** General purpose content.
     + **cmd:** Shell command content.
     + **files:** File management and manipulations, such as: read/write, copy/move/delete, and zip/unzip.
-    + **mail:** Email related content.
+    + **mail:** Send emails.
     + **network:** Network related actions, such as: pinging and performing REST calls.
     + **remote_command_execution**
       + **ssh:** Run SSH commands.
     + **strings:** String actions and manipulations, such as: match, replace, occurrence counter.
     + **utils:** Utility actions, such as: random number generator, sleep, uuid generator.
   + **consul:** [Consul](https://consul.io/) has multiple components, but as a whole, it is a tool for discovering and configuring services in your infrastructure.
-  Content for interacting with Consul, such as dealing with endpoints and the key/value store.
+This folder contains content for interacting with Consul, such as dealing with endpoints and the key/value store.
   + **coreos:** [CoreOS](https://coreos.com/) is a Linux distribution that has been rearchitected to provide features needed to run modern infrastructure stacks.
   Content for interacting with a CoreOS cluster.
   + **docker:** [Docker](https://www.docker.com/) is an open platform for developers and sysadmins to build, ship, and run distributed applications.